karolsudol/super-vault/README.md

      docker-compose up -d
      ```

-   - Wait for the ClickHouse server to be ready:
+   - Connect to the ClickHouse server:
      ```bash
-      docker-compose exec clickhouse-server clickhouse-client --query "SELECT * FROM system.databases"
+     docker-compose exec clickhouse-server clickhouse-client
      ```

    - Run sql query to check if the ClickHouse server is ready: